Conditional Re-Opening of Club

 Dress appropriately prior to travelling to the club, rather than changing there.

 Bring any food or drink you might need.
 Bring your own cups, do not use the club’s.
+Bring your own chair if you wish but do not position it on the playing surface.

 Refreshments should be taken at the side of the lawn and there must be no move for people to congregate on the tea room veranda.